Do Bull Terriers Dream Like Humans?

-You might be wondering what Bull Terriers dream about.
-Do they dream as we do?
+You might be wondering do Bull Terriers dream like humans?
+What do they dream about?

 Like all dogs, Bull Terriers go through several sleep cycles.
 This includes REM (rapid eye movement) and SWS (short-wave sleep).
 During SWS sleep, brain waves are slow and undulating but muscle tone is still active, so their body is not totally relaxed.
 During REM sleep, brain waves are faster and irregular and muscles are more relaxed but the mind is more active.